 There is no easier way to compare two versions of a product, collect results from your users, and distinguish the winner.
 You change an element on your website or app — depending upon what you are testing — and you push both versions live.
 In the end, distinguish results from their performance.

-Important – participant in guerilla testing might not represent the product’s target audience.
+Important – Participants in guerilla testing might not represent the product’s target audience.
 And that is why guerilla testing may not function properly while testing products that require special skills.

 Moderated user testing